Get Tech Tips

 - Don't trust factory flares.
 In many cases, factory line-set flares are made poorly; it's often better just to cut them off and start over.

 - Ream the copper before flaring to remove the burr, but don't OVERREAM and thin out the copper edge.

 - Use a good, modern flaring tool designed for refrigeration.
 This is a great one.

 - When making the flare, use a bit of refrigerant oil.
 It's even better to use a bit of Nylog.
-You only need a drop or two, one drop on the flare while making it to prevent binding and create a smoother flare surface.
+You only need a drop or two; you can put one drop on the flare while making it to prevent binding and create a smoother flare surface.
 Put a bit on the back of the flare as well.
 That way, you can allow the nut to slide easily.
 I also like one small drop on the threads and spread it to the mating surfaces.
-It's worth noting, however, that some manufacturers disagree with this due to the effect it has on torque specs, so always follow their recommendations when in doubt.
+It's worth noting, however, that some manufacturers disagree with this due to the effect it has on torque specs.
+So, I always suggest following their recommendations when in doubt.
 In my experience, a bit of assembly lubricant really helps.